joneubank/adventofcode/README.md

 P2 is P1 with one additional qualifier for a valid solution (only consider a recipe's total score if it has exact correct number of calories)

+### Day 16
+Compare input object to list of partial objects.
+If inequality is found reject the input, keep only the one match.
+Part two changes the equality conditions.

+Part 2 gave two solutions, the same as part 1 and a new solution.
+I didn't spend time solving what I missed that allowed for 2 solutions, I just submitted the new one and it was correct.